Malaysia Airlines: Destinations

 Malaysia Airlines Boeing 777 in Cape Town, South Africa.
 It was the only Southeast Asian airline that served South Africa and South America until 2012.
 The aircraft featured here, 9M-MRO, disappeared in 2014 as Flight 370.

 Before the introduction of the BTP in 2006, Malaysia Airlines operated 118 domestic routes within Malaysia and 114 international routes across six continents.
 Under the Business Turnaround Plan, numerous routes were axed and frequencies reduced.
 Among these routes are Manchester, Vienna, Fukuoka, Chengdu, Nagoya, Xi'an, Cairo, Kolkata, Ahmedabad and Zürich.
 Malaysia Airlines became the first airline in Southeast Asia to fly to post-apartheid South Africa, and was the only airline in Southeast Asia to serve South America via South Africa until 2012.
 Prior to the 2014 aircraft losses, it had further suspended services to Cape Town, Rome, Dammam, Karachi, Surabaya, Johannesburg and Los Angeles.
 After the removal of the destinations such as Istanbul, Amsterdam, Paris and Frankfurt, its only remaining European destination is London (Heathrow), however, it has resumed flights to Paris Charles de Gaulle from Kuala Lumpur on 22 March 2025.
 The airline's last flight to Paris was in 2016.

 Malaysia Airlines also owns its own charter flight division.
 Malaysia Airlines' charter flights have flown to destinations around the world, such as Guilin, which was previously one of Malaysia Airlines' scheduled destinations, and Christmas Island.
 Malaysia Airlines has also been the official airline for the Manchester United Asian Tour It also has a substantial Hajj operation.

 In 2023, as part of its restructuring and network overhaul Malaysia Airlines has begun transferring a few of its domestic flights to its subsidiary Firefly.
 The transfer would take several phases.
 The airline however will retain core trunk domestic routes.

 Joint ventures

-Malaysia Airlines have Joint ventures with the following airlines:
+Malaysia Airlines has joint ventures with the following airlines: